-In the legal field, protection of cartoons and characters has not been always achievable.
+In the legal field, the protection of cartoons and characters has not been always achievable.
 Unlike cartoons, characters of literary works are rarely protectable as independent works of authorship.
-Specially, courts have considered the unique features of the character before recognizing protection.
+Especially, courts have considered the unique features of the character before recognizing protection.

 Is it protectable?